-Duane Fotheringham is the president of unmanned systems for HII’s Technical Solutions division.
+Duane Fotheringham is the president of unmanned systems for HII’s Mission Technologies division.

 Fotheringham began his career in the U.S. Navy, serving as a submarine officer aboard the HII-built USS Salt Lake City (SSN 716).
 He then spent more than a decade with Kongsberg Underwater Technology, where he managed the company’s underwater surveillance business and held hydroacoustics, hydrography, underwater positioning, fisheries acoustics and underwater vehicle responsibilities.

 He holds a bachelor’s degree in electrical engineering from Washington State University and an MBA from the City University of Seattle, as well as executive education from IMD in Lausanne, Switzerland.